 Since we need to get them used to these elements, we should use them on ourselves a little and show it is not a problem.
 However, even with this process, the cat will likely not be excited about the prospect of getting wet.
 We need to ensure the bathe goes as smoothly as possible.
 Have all we need next to us on the floor, not around the bath.
 This is because the sound of shampoo bottles falling into the tub can scare them.
 Also, use a non-slip mat at the bottom of the tub.

 Once the cat is used to the bathroom, you can bathe them.
 Choose a time when both you and the cat are calm.
 Do not do it with stress in the environment.
 Speak softly and place them in the tub.
-You can hold them firmly, but do not make them feel constricted to in danger.
+You can hold them firmly, but do not make them feel constricted or in danger.
 If they do react aggressively, stop the bathe.
-It is better to start form scratch another time.
+It is better to start from scratch another time.
 If your cat simply will not tolerate it, you will need to contact a professional groomer.

 For more information on how to bathe a cat properly, you can take a look at our video below: